binkley/homebrewery-files/witch.md

 ##### 📌 Damage & Control

 - **Banishment** <br>
-  With a word of dismissal and a cruel bit of salt, you send a creature elsewhere &mdash; far from where it wants to be.
+  With a word of dismissal and a cruel bit of salt, you send a creature elsewhere&mdash;far from where it wants to be.

 - **Blight** <br>
   Destroy plant life or strongly damage a foe.